SAHILKOSHRIYA/Frontend_Dev_Assingment_kollege_Apply_110/README.md

 - **Password:** `admin123`

 Once logged in, the admin has full access to all features, including setting payout rates, exporting data, and managing visual analytics.
+**Note -If Eneter your Gmail option not visible click the bar first **

 ---